open-WFS/.github/README.md

 For each of the devices, configure the input streams. *Add specific detail on this.*

+Create an aggregate device that collates all of the input streams.

 #### Using an RME Digiface or other RME AVB device

 Open **RME AVB Controller**.
 You should see an entry for the Digiface, followed by 4 `openWFS` AVB devices.